Cigna/ibis/docs/ibis_features.md

 ----------

-### PVS environment - automating loads in a lower Hadoop env for testing
+### PERF environment - automating loads in a lower Hadoop env for testing
 ###### Example

 DB_name.Table_name is scheduled via ESP to refresh every Monday at 6pm.

 Team A wants it every Monday
 Team B wants it every Month
 Team A will be able to run its APPL / JOB to pull the data into its team space every Monday

 Team B will be able to run its APPL / JOB to pull the data every month

-Because the data will just land in the IBIS base domain, nothing will effect the team's current PVS data.
+Because the data will just land in the IBIS base domain, nothing will effect the team's current PERF data.
 The APPL / JOBs that teams will need to run will be created based on the "views" column in IBIS.
 It is up to the team that wants the data to run the data to bring the data into their sandbox space.

-##### Create ESP workflow from request file for PVS
+##### Create ESP workflow from request file for PERF

 ```ibis-shell  --env <env> --gen-esp-workflow-tables <requestFiles>```